Taliban overrun eighth province

 Following the capture of Aibak on Monday, the Taliban have now overrun five provincial capitals in the north.
 They have also taken Zaranj, the capital of Nimroz province, in the southwest.

+Army Gen. Mark Milley, Chairman of the Joint Chiefs of Staff, spoke with his top Middle East commander, Gen. Frank McKenzie, on Monday, officials said.
+But defense and military leaders have not provided any new recommendations to beef up US operations in defense of the Afghans.

+The US has been launching up to a handful of airstrikes a day on the Taliban, and officials said there has been no order yet to increase that tempo.

-Senior officials were in close contact with U.S. embassy officials in Kabul on Sunday assessing the broader impact of the fall of Kunduz, the largest and most significant Taliban takeover, according to a senior administration official.
+Senior officials from the White House National Security Council, State Department and Defense Department were in close contact with U.S. embassy officials in Kabul on Sunday assessing the broader impact of the fall of Kunduz, the largest and most significant Taliban takeover, according to a senior administration official.

 The administration official, however, indicated that the Biden administration remains determined to stick to its plan to end the U.S. war in Afghanistan by the end of the month despite the Taliban’s rapid strategic gains.